csijcs/snakepipes/README.rst

 ``git clone https://github.com/csijcs/snakepipes.git``

+Change directory into snakepipes with:

+``cd snakepipes``

-Afterward, simply run the following:
+Then run the following:

-``conda env create --file /PATH/TO/YOUR/snakepipes/snakepipes.yaml``
+``conda env create --file snakepipes.yaml``

 This will create a new conda environment called "snakepipes" into which snakePipes is installed.
 You will then need to create the conda environments needed by the various workflows.

 First run:
-``conda activate snakepipes`` to activate the appropriate conda environment.
+``conda activate snakepipes`` to activate the newly created conda environment.

 Then run:
 ``$PYTHON /PATH/TO/YOUR/snakepipes/setup.py install --single-version-externally-managed --record=record.txt``